drduh/YubiKey-Guide/README.md

 For example, tmux does not have environment variables such as `$SSH_AUTH_SOCK` when connecting to remote hosts and attaching an existing session.
 For each shell, find the socket and `export SSH_AUTH_SOCK=/tmp/ssh-agent-xxx/xxxx.socket`.
 However, with `S.gpg-agent.ssh` in a fixed place, it can be used as the ssh-agent in shell rc files.

 ### Use ssh-agent

-In the above steps, you have successfully configured a local ssh-agent.

 You should now be able to use `ssh -A remote` on the _local_ host to log into _remote_ host, and should then be able to use YubiKey as if it were connected to the remote host.
 For example, using e.g. `ssh-add -l` on that remote host should show the public key from the YubiKey (note `cardno:`).
 (If you don't want to have to remember to use `ssh -A`, you can use `ForwardAgent yes` in `~/.ssh/config`.
 As a security best practice, always use `ForwardAgent yes` only for a single `Hostname`, never for all servers.)